What Does Good Marketing Cost a B2B SaaS Company?

 A common occurrence for scaling companies is identifying a new market they want to go after or adding product lines.
 Similarly, as the startup matures to scale up, the original brand may not align anymore.
-So, usually, a rebrand happens at this stage to evaluate the future company growth.
+Usually, a rebrand happens at this stage to evaluate the future company growth.

 With these things in mind, as the business grows, so should the strategy for brand growth and reach.
 You can accomplish this by bringing in a strategic brand advisor and other team members to help you audit your existing brand.
 This process will help you improve what’s working and what isn’t so your message resonates with your ideal audience.

 The only true constant in (a company’s) life is change.
 Even established companies need a new or repositioned brand.
 Maybe the market has changed and you want to connect with a new audience.
 You might want to set your company apart from competitors, stay current, reflect new goals/offers/products, and so on.

 At this stage, you most likely are looking to hire someone full-time to work on this for you.
 This person may also want to bounce ideas off of an external agency to consult and execute.
 This isn’t always necessary, and depends on your goals and how you hope to accomplish them best.

 Additionally, by bringing on someone in-house, they can more intimately understand the company goals and objectives.
 At this stage, the in-house resource can truly provide a comprehensive overview of what is needed to continue building the business brand in the future.

 How much to spend on a website launch or relaunch ($10,000–$100,000+)